Evidence for Evolution

 What are the patterns of evolution?

-Evolution is the change over time in one or more inherited traits which are found in populations of organisms.
+Evolution is the change over time in one or more inherited traits that are found in populations of organisms.
 Inherited traits include particular characteristics, including anatomical, biochemical, or behavioural characteristics, which are passed on from one generation to the next.
 There are four predominant types of evolution.

 What is divergent evolution?